 At human scales, evolution is slow and subtle: it took about two million years for Darwin's finches to develop such different beaks.
-Only careful anatomical comparison can reveal the what a common ancestor to birds, bats and humans may have had.
+Only careful anatomical comparison can reveal the anatomy a common ancestor to birds, bats and humans may have had.
 But the changes in genetic information are discrete and quantifiable, even though their signal-to-noise ratio may be low.

 By comparing genetic information, it is possible to provide a quantitative measure of relatedness from molecules to organisms that Darwin couldn't have ever dreamed of.
 Genome analysis of Darwin's finches tracked down singular events over the last million years that lead to each finch's unique beaks.
 Furthermore, studying how genetic information is translated to traits like beaks and other features can provide far more insight into biology than a thousand years of anatomical study.